 Essential to our work is close involvement with adults and teens in our community, and stakeholders abroad.
 To facilitate this we rely on a trusted Advisory Board, Teen Advisors, as well as our Board of Directors.

-The Maya Gold Foundation is governed by an eight member Board of Directors.
+The Maya Gold Foundation is governed by a ten member Board of Directors.
 Each Board member brings a commitment to this work and unique skills and qualities which we value deeply.
 We also rely on an Advisory Board comprised of community members who support our efforts, and a group of local teens that offer guidance and insight.

 Back row, from left: Elise Gold, Nicolas Swerdloff, Paul Alexander, Emilie Aebie.

 Front row, from left: Noelle Adamo, Lynn Bartlett, Jeffrey Corbin, Hannah Goichman, Mathew Swerdloff

 BOARD OF DIRECTORS